citusdata/citus_docs/dist_tables/dml.rst

   FROM daily_page_views;

-However as the numbers of tracked web sites and their pages grow, the aggregate query for populating (or as we'll see later, updating) the rollup table slows down.
-However we can combine rollup tables and distributed computing to scale the application.
+Unfortunately as the numbers of tracked web sites and their pages grow, the aggregate query for populating (or as we'll see later, updating) the rollup table slows down.
+To compensate we can combine rollup tables and distributed computing to scale the application.
 Since we GROUP BY each site separately we can parallelize the computation across nodes in a distributed database.
 Each node in a Citus cluster can hold the data for different web sites and the nodes can each compute rollups locally and write a corresponding part of :code:`daily_page_views`.
 We distribute both :code:`page_views` and :code:`daily_page_views` so that their rows will stay on the same machine when their :code:`site_id` values match.

 .. code-block:: postgresql